-Hodge Sellers is a materials design practice in Shoreditch, East London.
+Hodge Sellers is a materials design practice in Stroud Green, North London.

 We are innovators in bespoke textile and materials design with over 25 years’ experience, working with some of the world’s best known brands such as Azzedine Alaïa, Louis Vuitton, Nike, and Jaguar.